KenKundert/why-invest-in-bitcoin/README.rst

 a tremendous run up in value.
 However, at 0.1% of its $200T total available market, it is still quite small.
 It also benefits from the network effect, which causes it both to grow quickly and repel competitors.
-Bitcoin currently represents an unprecedented opportunity for those see it and seize it.
+Bitcoin currently represents an unprecedented opportunity for those that see it and seize it.

 .. image:: btc_usd.svg
     :width: 100%